 - Document medical expenses and lost wages.
 Save all related medical bills or receipts, and document time lost from work.
 Secure a doctor's order for your time off work so your decision not to work is supported by a medical provider's opinion.

 - Keep a journal detailing how slip and fall injuries affect day-to-day activities.
 A recorded journal will help support claims for non-economic damages, such as pain and suffering and how the injury has altered your life.
 Also, a journal helps your remember events that may be forgotten over time while the case is being handled by the slip and fall attorney.

-- Consult an experienced personal injury attorney.
-After a slip and fall accident, it is critical to speak with an experienced Victorville slip & fall lawyer soon after the fall.
+- Consult an experienced slip & fall attorney.
+After the accident, it is critical to speak with an experienced Victorville slip and fall lawyer as soon as you've seeked medical attention.
 Evidence is quickly lost in slip and fall cases and the lawyer needs the advantage of being able to gather information early before it is gone.
 Also, the slip and fall victim needs to have someone who will look out for their best interests.

 How to Find the Best Victorville Slip and Fall Lawyer